-Given the limit $n\to\infty$ in \eqref{finite_limit}, to prove that the decomposition in \eqref{eq:step1_decomp} is absolutely summable, we will need local bound and quasi-local estimates for $\cK_s^{i,\Lambda}$ as in \eqref{Ki_locally_bounded}-\eqref{Ki_quasi_local} that also decay in the distance $d(X,\Lambda)$.
-This is the content of Lemmas~\ref{lem:lb_K1} and \ref{lem:ql_K1} below.
-We proceed with the proof of Theorem~\ref{thm:Step1} with the knowledge that such bounds do hold.
+However, as $\Lambda_n\uparrow\Gamma$ when $n\to\infty$, to prove that the decomposition in \eqref{eq:step1_decomp} is absolutely summable, we will need refinements of \eqref{Ki_locally_bounded}-\eqref{Ki_quasi_local} for $\cK_s^{1,\Lambda}$ that also decay in the distance $d(X,\Lambda)$.
+Both of these bounds will be a consequence of the perturbation $V_\Lambda$ being locally supported, which implies that the spectral flow $\alpha_s^{\Lambda}$ is approximately the identity far from $\Lambda$.
+The necessary bounds are the content of Lemmas~\ref{lem:lb_K1} and \ref{lem:ql_K1} below.